 The office of District Clerk is established by Article 5, Section 9 of the Texas Constitution.
 The District Clerk is the office of record for all proceedings heard in District Courts, and in Smith County, some civil and family matters heard in County Courts at Law.
 This includes the most serious personal injury, contract, real estate, and consumer lawsuits; all divorces, child support and custody cases; as well as tax collection cases.

-Deputies of the District Clerk carry out the decision of the courts by issuing writs, abstracts of judgment, preparation of warrants, or commitment documents in criminal matters.
+Deputy Clerks of the District Clerk carry out the decisions of the courts by issuing writs, abstracts of judgment, preparation of warrants, or commitment documents in criminal matters.

-The District Clerk accounts for is the administrator of the Smith County Jury System.
+The District Clerk is the Administrator of the Smith County Jury System.

 Smith County District Clerk

 Fax: (903) 590-1661

 The District Clerk's office is now accepting criminal E-filing, mandated as of January 1, 2018.